cbw1243/CropScapeR/README.md

 ```
 Because the zipped shapefile is directly sent to CropScape, the `GetCDLData` function cannot convert the coordinate system before sending the request.
 Therefore, users must ensure that the zipping shapefile has the Albers projection system.

-The usage of the other three functions (`GetCDLImage`, `GetCDLStat`, `GetCDLComp`) are similar to the usage of `GetCDLData`.
-So, we do not provide more examples here.
+This kind of request takes relatively more steps.
+For convenience, users can request data for the custom area defined by a shapefile as a box (type = 'b') and then remove the data outside of the custom area (see examples above).

 ## Technical notes
 ###  SSL certificate
 The `CropScapeR` package was developed under the Windows system.
 Some unanticipated technical issues might occur when using the `CropScapeR` package in a Mac operating system.
 A notable one is the SSL certificate problem.
 SSL refers to the Secure Sockets Layer, and SSL certificate displays important information for verifying the owner of a website and encrypting web traffic with SSL/TLS for securing connecttion.
 Several Mac users have reported errors called 'SSL certificate problem: SSL certificate expired'.
 As the name suggests, this is because CropScape server has an expired certificate, which affects the Mac users.
 Windows users should not expect this issue.

 With an invalid SSL certificate, the `GetCDLData` function would fail because: (1) it cannot send httr GET request any more; and (2) it cannot read the requested raster TIF data via the `raster` function any more.
 Here is a two-step workaround of the certificate issue.
 At step 1, specify in `R` that you want to skip the certificate validation when making the httr GET request.
-At step 2, download the raster TIF data into your local drive using the `download.file` function with `wget`, and then read the downloaded raster file using the `raster` function.
+At step 2, download the raster TIF data into your local drive using the `download.file` function, and then read the downloaded raster file using the `raster` function.
 The second step is automatically processed inside the `GetCDLData` function.
 So you just have to do the first step manually.
 Below is an example to get the CDL data for the Champaign county in 2018 on a Mac computer.

 ```
 # Skip the SSL check